 Surviving childhood abuse can put you into one of two boats.
 Either you will be at odds with anyone who questions your safety choices or struggle to do what you feel is right due to complicated family relationships.

 I was thankful to be able to stand my ground.
-But it wreaked a lot of havoc in my family.
+But it wreaked a lot of havoc on my family.
 When I told my parents that my abuser was never allowed on the same property as my children, I was told I was tearing the family apart.
 I didn’t care.
-(And yes, I had to live with him being around my whole life, despite everyone knowing about the abuse.
-The messed up way some families handle sexual abuse is a whole other story!)
+(And yes, I had to live with him being around my whole life despite everyone knowing about the abuse.
+The messed up way some families handle sexual abuse is another story!)

 Look for Validation in Your Children

-Something I have noticed is that I tend to look to my kids for validation.
-I don’t mean that I need them to tell me how proud they are of me.
-Rather, I feel as though I’m trying to redeem my own childhood by “getting theirs right.”
+I have noticed that I tend to look to my kids for validation.
+I don’t mean I need them to tell me how proud they are of me.
+Instead, I feel I’m trying to redeem my childhood by “getting theirs right.”

 Overall Low Self-Esteem

-This last one can seem like a bit of a catch-all, but low self-esteem shows up differently for everyone.
-For myself, I tend to be extremely harsh with myself.
+This last one can seem like a catch-all, but low self-esteem shows up differently for everyone.
+Myself, I tend to be extremely harsh with myself.
 Consequently, I sometimes find myself spiraling into periods of self-hatred.
-Low self-esteem can also cause us to lose our tempers more, lack motivation, or even go to the other extreme of constantly serving well beyond our bandwidth.
+Low self-esteem can also cause us to lose our tempers more, lack motivation, or even go to the other extreme of constantly serving well beyond our capacity.

-Of course, many people suffer from low self-esteem and the fallout from it.
+Of course, many people suffer from low self-esteem and its fallout.
 In our case, it just happens to be from childhood sexual abuse.
 In any case, this is another important reason to seek help.
 It not only affects us personally but also our children.

-These have been some of the experiences I’ve had as a mother after childhood sexual abuse.
+These have been some of my experiences as a mother after childhood sexual abuse.
 Everyone’s experiences and reactions are different.
-So you may or may not relate to the specifics listed here.
+So, you may or may not relate to the specifics listed here.
 If you are a mom struggling in unexpected ways from childhood sexual abuse, I hope this at least lets you know you aren’t alone.